-[ 3 pages; corresponding editor: Hitoshi Murayama (hitoshi@berkeley.edu)]
+[3 pages; corresponding editor: Hitoshi Murayama (hitoshi@berkeley.edu)]

-The ILC is a proposed next-generation $e^+e^-$ collider.
-It starts with $\sqrt{s}=250$ GeV as the Higgs factory, which provides typically an order of magnitude improvement in precision Higgs measurements beyond the HL-LHC.
-Such precision measurements will provide guidance to the next energy scale for future facilities.
-At the same time, it provides numerous searches for new physics with monophoton or invisible and exotic Higgs decays, for example into a light dark sector.
-It can host ancillarly experiments with beam dump and/or near IP detectors to search for long-lived and invisible particles.
+The ILC is a proposed next-generation e^+e^- collider.
+It starts with $\sqrt{s}=250$ GeV as the Higgs factory.
+The precision study of the Higgs boson is the next major goal in collider physics; the ILC will reach important benchmarks in the measurement of the Higgs boson couplings.
+Such high precision measurements will provide guidance to the next energy scale for future facilities.
+At the same time, the ILC provides numerous searches for new physics with monophoton or invisible and exotic Higgs decays, for example into a light dark sector.
+It can host ancillary experiments with beam dump and/or near IP detectors to search for long-lived and invisible particles.
 It is technologically mature with a well-understood cost that is about the same as the LHC.
 The linear design allows further phases at higher as well as lower energies.
 The ILC can have a dedicated run at the Z resonance, improving the measurement of the precision electroweak observables by an order of magnitude.
 Its length can be extended to reach the the $t\bar{t}$ threshold and open $t\bar{t}$ as well as $t\bar{t}H$ production at 500-550 GeV.
 The site was specifically chosen to allow for an upgrade up to 1 TeV with the same technology, for the Higgs self-coupling measurement and many new physics searches.
-Superconducting RF cavity technology has an ample room for improvements, allowing for even a 3-4 TeV collider in the same tunnel.
-Future technologies such as plasma wakefield or dielectric laser accelerators may go into the tens of TeV energy range.
+Superconducting RF cavity technology has ample room for improvements, allowing for even a 3-4 TeV collider in the same tunnel.
+Future technologies such as plasma wakefield or dielectric laser accelerators could reach the tens of TeV energy range.